 He is not my ex-husband.
 We are not destined for the same ending just because of this one similarity.
 He has a different story—different quirks, dreams, personality traits, favorite ice cream flavors, etc. So, I need to look at the whole picture and see if he himself, as a whole, complex human being, fits in with me and my life.

-If I dismissed him right off the bat, I would miss out on this amazing, strong person.
-Just because he has a similar problem does not automatically make him a bad person who destined to hurt me the same way.
+If I dismissed him immediately, I would miss out on this amazing, strong person.
+Just because he has a similar problem does not automatically make him a bad person who is destined to hurt me the same way.
 He has the potential to be an amazing partner and person.
 He deserves his own personal chance.

 2. He is a fighter.